 Most of the changes in drug coverage happen at the beginning of each year (January 1).
-However, during the year, the plan might make changes to the Drug List.
+However, during the year, the plan can make some changes to the Drug List.
 For example, the plan might:

-- Add or remove drugs from the Drug List.
-New drugs become available, including new generic drugs.
-Perhaps the government has given approval to a new use for an existing drug.
-Sometimes, a drug gets recalled and we decide not to cover it.
-Or we might remove a drug from the list because it has been found to be ineffective. - Move a drug to a higher or lower cost-sharing tier. - Add or remove a restriction on coverage for a drug (for more information about restrictions to coverage, see Section 4 in this chapter). - Replace a brand name drug with a generic drug.
+- Add or remove drugs from the Drug List. - Move a drug to a higher or lower cost sharing tier. - Add or remove a restriction on coverage for a drug. - Replace a brand name drug with a generic drug.